- Oops!Something went wrong.Please try again later.

-It has been about a month since the last earnings report for Advanced Energy Industries (AEIS).
-Shares have added about 0.8% in that time frame, outperforming the S&P 500.
+A month has gone by since the last earnings report for Advanced Energy Industries (AEIS).
+Shares have added about 0.6% in that time frame, outperforming the S&P 500.

 Will the recent positive trend continue leading up to its next earnings release, or is Advanced Energy due for a pullback?
 Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important catalysts.